splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-azure-oms-integration-guide-victorops.rst

    in the top left corner of the Azure Portal.
 You can equivalently follow the first couple steps in `this <https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow>`__ documentation.
--  **Name the application** whatever you’d like, but preferably ‘VictorOps’
+-  **Name the application** whatever you'd like, but preferably ‘VictorOps'
 -  **Select** an existing **Resource Group** or create a new one
 -  For now, at least, check the box to pin the application to the dashboard